jeromepan/Quiz/README.md

 # Quiz
- This Quiz project is done by using Node.js and MongoDB.\s\s Download and navigate to this project, type `npm run devStart` to start the server.
+ This Quiz project is done by using Node.js and MongoDB.
+ Download and navigate to this project, type `npm run devStart` to start the server.

  ## Flowchart